David Beede's

 "Eedy Beede" octave dulcimers...

-The instrument made with all oval sound holes is my classic model and sells for$200 in kit form and $265 finished in either cherry or poplar.
-More pricing info below.
+My "classic model" has a poplar body, all oval sound holes and 3 string mahogany "standard fretted" fingerboard [includes 6 1/2 fret] and sells for $345.
+Additional features can be seen in the pricing info below.
 Approximately 24" long, 5" wide and 2" deep, they have 1.25" wide fingerboards, 16.5" strings lengths, tuned in DAD an octave above full sized dulcimers.
 They can also be tuned as low as AEA with satisfactory results.

 This is my first octave dulcimer I made in the '70s out of left overs from a full sized instrument.
 It had zither pegs and a longer string length so was tuned AEA.